sheershak44/erp/README.md

-* Second order with `orderID - 2` has been removed as we clicked the delete button .
+* Deleting an Order: Click the "Delete" button to remove an order.
+Second order with `orderID - 2` has been removed as we clicked the delete button .
 Now only `3` orders are remaining , as we can see below :